dcalab/p4-mapreduce-w17-public/spec/Spec.rst

 executable files independently, but the Master and Workers will have to cooperate to do the grouping phase.
 After the directories are setup, the Master should check if there are any workers ready to work, and the MapReduce server is not currently executing a job.
-If there server is busy, or there are no available workers, the job should be added to an internal queue (described next) and end the function execution.
+If the server is busy, or there are no available workers, the job should be added to an internal queue (described next) and end the function execution.
 If there are workers and the server is not busy, than the Master can begin job execution.

 Job Queue - [Master]